DavidRSoftware/financial-data/README.md

 # Financial Data

-A app to retrieve the price of a stock by typing in the name of a ticker
+A app to retrieve the most recent price of a stock by typing in the name or the ticker.
+When you stop typing it provides a dropdown menu with possible matches to the string that you have begun typing

 Instructions for running locally on your computer